zew/go-questionnaire/README.md

 ## Open / todo

-The project specific templates and CSS files should to to `app-bucket` dir.
+The project specific templates and CSS files should go to `app-bucket` dir.

 ## Possible enhancements